Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 ``Native-country`` the individual is native of which country ``Income_class`` : The target variable either `>$50k` or `<=$50k`.

-which is also categorical.
-The list of unique categories in each of them except Native country which we will see below has lot many country names but over 90% entries only from Unites States : <br>
+The list of unique categories in each of these features except Native country which we will see below has lot of country names : <br>

 ![](../imgs/categorical_varoables.PNG)
 ``**Figure 2**``